tevino/tcp-shaker/README.md

 Performing TCP handshake without ACK, useful for health checking.

-HAProxy do this exactly the same, which is:
+HAProxy does this exactly the same, which is:

 - SYN
 - SYN-ACK
 - RST

 ## Why do I have to do this?
-Usually when you establish a TCP connection(e.g. net.Dial), these are the first three packets (TCP three-way handshake):
+Usually when you establish a TCP connection(e.g. `net.Dial`), these are the first three packets (TCP three-way handshake):

 - Client -> Server: SYN
 - Server -> Client: SYN-ACK